Can we slow, stop or reverse your myopia?

 What is Myopia? (also known as Near Sightedness)

 Myopia is a vision condition in which people can see close objects clearly, but objects farther away appear blurred.
-There are risks associated with myopia progression, such as retinal detachments, myopia macular degeneration and cataracts.

 What is the Purpose of the Study?

-The purpose of the study is to slow, stop or reverse myopia progression in children and adults as measured by eye axial length and auto-refraction.
+The purpose of the study is to slow, stop or reverse myopia progression in children and adults as measured by

 Who Is Eligible To Participate?

-High level eligibility criteria include:
+High level eligibility criteria includes:

-- Between the ages of 8-12 (child) or 18-44 (adult) and be in good general health
+- Between the ages of 8-12 (child) or 18-44 (adult) and in good general health

-- Use regular glasses or contact lenses
+- Wear glasses or contact lenses

-Common myopia control programs include: Atroprine, Orthokeratology, MiSoft Contact Lenses, specialty glasses (e.g., HAL, DIMS, DOT, prismatic bifocals, PALS)
+Common myopia control programs include: Atroprine, Orthokeratology, MiSoft Contact Lenses, specialty glasses

 What Are the Costs to Participate?